Biden says Trump is America’s first ‘racist’ president

 “The way he talks about Muslims, the way he talks about them as if they’re pariah.
 The way he talks about immigrants as if they are, they’re corrupting America, as if they’re all terrorists.
 I mean, it’s just bizarre,” Biden said.

-When Trump said four congresswomen of color should “go back … to the places from which they came,” Biden called it “a flat racist attack.”
+Also last year, when Trump said four Democratic congresswomen of color should “go back . . . to the places from which they came,” Biden called it “a flat racist attack.”

-Matt Viser contributed to this story.
+Matt Viser contributed to this report.